Frankies Bikinis + Cole Ribbed Scoop Bikini Top

 At Frankies Bikinis

-Description This modern crop bikini top features a scoop neck front with a delicate notched neckline and peek-a-boo cutout beneath the bust.
-The design is engineered to provide a supportive and flattering fit with an uplifting underband and thicker straps.
-Feminine and sporty all in one and a perfect layering piece.
-Details 88% Nylon + 12% Spandex Luxe Ribbed Fabric Peek-a-boo cutout We recommend sizing up in this style Unpadded Double Lined
+Description This modern bikini top features a scoop neck front with a delicate notched neckline and peek-a-boo cutout beneath the bust.
+The design is engineered in our ribbed fabric and made to provide a supportive and flattering fit.
+Feminine and sporty all in one - a perfect layering bikini top.
+Details 88% Nylon + 12% Spandex Luxe Ribbed Fabric Peek-a-boo cutout Unpadded Double Lined